 So, the airline’s CLV is 500 EUR per passenger.
 The obvious next question is: what can we do with this data?

 Once you have calculated the CLV of your passengers, there’s plenty more you can do with your data to begin drawing powerful insights.
 Let’s look at some potential actions you can take with this information.

 CLV gives a high-level view of the value of your average customer.
 However, if you begin segmenting the data, you can begin to reveal interesting insights.
-For example, how much more do long-distance fliers spend than short-distance travellers?
+For example, how much more money do long-distance fliers spend than short-distance travelers?
 Which demographics have the highest CLV?
-What is the profile of customers with the lowest CLV?
+What is the profile of customers with the lowest customer lifetime value?

 By using powerful passenger data tools, you can begin tracking ticket sales and mapping these against ancillary on-board sales too.
 This will give you a greater insight into the CLV of individuals.
 For instance, one passenger may only fly with you once every couple of years yet spends significant sums on in-flight purchases.

 The data your CLV calculation provides can be used to create insightful marketing personas – this will help your marketing teams fine-tune their messaging by understanding how much different customer profiles tend to spend and how regularly they fly.

 Finally, and perhaps most importantly, CLV can give you powerful insights that help you design strategies to boost loyalty and increase overall CLV.
 By understanding which kinds of customers spend more, and which kinds of marketing, flight schedules, and ancillaries appeal to them, you can confidently create strategies which will help boost how much individuals spend